 MCCITP mental health clinician establishes a therapeutic relationship with the inmate assessing their needs with special attention to the psychiatric issues contributing to their incarceration.
 As the inmate nears their release date, the mental health clinician develops a community reintegration plan that includes developing a support system of resources and services designed to enhance successful return to the community.
-Finally the mental health clinician partners with the ex-offender through their transition back to the community ensuring linkage to the designated supports while addressing any issues that could interfere with successful reintegration.
-A community collaboration offered this year that has been well received by inmates, is the mediation program through Howard County Community College.
+Finally themental health clinician partners with the ex-offender through their transition back to the community ensuring linkage to the designated supports while addressing any issues that could interfere with successful reintegration.

 Other services the MCCJTP mental health clinician provides are; crisis intervention to inmates in the detention center, and working closely with medical staff, correctional officers, classification officers, the Health Department, detention center administration, CJM pastoral staff and other in-house treatment providers to ensure proper care of clients who engage in high risk behaviors.
 In addition, this program offers the correctional officers annual training on safe practices for identifying and understanding the mentally ill population.
-Another featured topic of the training is teaching correctional officers the signs and symptoms of suicidal ideation and mental illness and managing these specific crisis and conditions for people recently incarcerated.

-Approximately one hundred and sixty correctional staff received the training this year.
-The clinician also participates in the CIT training program for Howard County Police Department
+Another featured topic of the training is teaching correctional officers thesigns and symptoms of suicidal ideation and mental illness and managing these specific crisis and conditions for people recently incarcerated.
+Approximately three hundred and seven correctional and public safety staff received the training this year.
+The clinician also participates in the CIT training program for Howard County Police Department.

-One-hundred and twenty-seven individuals with a primary diagnosis of a Serious and Persistent Mental Illness were served through the MCCJTP this past year.
-One-Thousand and fifty hours of case management services were provided, one-hundred and twelve hours of group facilitation, along with one-hundred and fifty-six hours of individual therapy.
+One-hundred and eighty five (185) individuals with a primary diagnosis of a Serious and Persistent Mental Illness were served through the MCCJTP this past year.
+One-Thousand one hundred and ninety five hours of case management services were provided, thirty-five hours of group facilitation, along with two-hundred hours of individual therapy.